-Natural Healing Modalities Are An Essential Part of My Career Topics and Personal Experience
+Natural Healing Modalities Are An Essential Part of Health & Healing

 From the Eastern perspective, the heart chakra represents it.
 A description is provided by this link on Fritsi.